NYCU-RL-Bandits-Lab/APG/README.md

 # Accelerated Policy Gradient (APG)
 **Accelerated Policy Gradient: On the Nesterov Momentum for Reinforcement Learning**

-Yen-Ju Chen, Nai-Chieh Huang [Ping-Chun Hsieh](https://pinghsieh.github.io/)
+Yen-Ju Chen, Nai-Chieh Huang, [Ping-Chun Hsieh](https://pinghsieh.github.io/)

 *ICML 2023 Workshop on New Frontiers in Learning, Control, and Dynamical Systems*